CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     ```shell
     thm@jump-box:~$ ssh thm@10.1.1.2 -4 -f -N -D 1080
     ```
+    We used a lot of flags in this `ssh` command, so let's see what each is doing:
+    1. `-4` Forces the SSH client to use IPv4 communication.
+It is used to ensure that the SSH connection uses IPv4 instead of the default, which might use IPv6 if available.
+    2. `-f` Tells SSH to run in the background after authentication and connection establishment.
+It's often used when setting up SSH tunnels of forwarding, as it allows us to continue using the terminal for other tasks.
+    3. `-N` Tells SSH to not execute any remote commands.
+It's commonly used when the primary purpose of an SSH connection is to set up a tunnel or forwarding without running a remote shell session or command.
+    4. `-D 1080` Sets up a dynamic port forwarding tunnel.
+It instructs SSH to listen on port `1080` on the local machine and to act as a **SOCKS** proxy server.
+The local machine cna then use this proxy to route its traffic through the SSH connection to the remote server, in this case `10.1.1.2`.
+This is useful for securely tunneling internet traffic or accessing resources on the remote server's network.

-4. Now that we have connected to `jump.thm.com` over the `dns0` network, we will open a new terminal and use FireFox with `127.0.0.1:1080` as proxy settings:
+4. Now that we have connected to `jump.thm.com` over the `dns0` network, we will open a new terminal and use FireFox with `127.0.0.1:1080` as proxy settings in order to access the required resources, in this example `demo.php`:

     ```shell
     # use local IP address:port as a proxy in FireFox
     root@attacker$ curl --socks5 127.0.0.1:1080 http://192.168.0.100/demo.php
     ```

+    1. `curl` Command-line tool for performing HTTP requests.
+    2. `--socks5 127.0.0.1:1080` Specifies the use of a SOCKS5 proxy for the HTTP request. **SOCKS (Socket Secure)** is a protocol used for routing network packets between a client and a server through a proxy server.
+In this case, we specify that the proxy server is running locally on the machine (`127.0.0.1`) and listening on port `1080`.
+This is often used for anonymizing or routing traffic through an intermediary server.
+    3. `http://192.168.0.100/demo.php` The URL of the resource that we want to retrieve.

 We can confirm that all traffic goes through DNS by checking the `tcpdump` on the Attacker machine through the `eth0` interface:

 ![tcpdump DNS traffic](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/ffbd2ecb2563c649fde174b40c450097.png)

-For getting the room's flag, all we need to do is replace `demo.php` with `test.php` on our last command:
+For getting the room's flag, all we need to do is changing the URL resource we want to retrieve, i.e., from `demo.php` to `test.php`:

 ![DNS Flag 2](dns-tunneling-flag2.jpg)